top of page

 Velocity of AK47 shell

-Realistic 3d simulation of a virtual experiment that allows you to time a falling object to determine g on the Earth, Moon, and Mars.
+Realistic 3d e-practical of a virtual experiment that allows you to time a falling object to determine g on the Earth, Moon, and Mars.
 The apparatus consists of a tower with an electromagnet at the top that can hold a ball-bearing.
 A user-controlled switch controls the power to the electromagnet and starts the electronic timer.
 A trap at the bottom of the tower stops the timer giving the time of descent.

 Conservation of Energy using an Airtrack